Mark Grudzielanek

-Mark James Grudzielanek (/ˌɡrʌdzᵻˈlɑːnᵻk/; born June 30, 1970) is a former Major League Baseball second baseman and shortstop.
+Mark James Grudzielanek (/ˌɡrʌdzᵻˈlɑːnᵻk/; born June 30, 1970) is an American former Major League Baseball second baseman and shortstop.
 Grudzielanek played for six different teams during his 15-season career.
 He batted and threw right-handed.
-He was most recently the manager of the Charlotte Knights, the Triple-A affiliate of the Chicago White Sox.
+He was most recently the 2019 manager of the Charlotte Knights, the Triple-A affiliate of the Chicago White Sox.

 Early years

 Grudzielanek attended J. M. Hanks High School in El Paso, Texas, and was a letterman and an All-State selection in basketball and baseball.
 His mother is of Galician descent and his father is of Polish descent.

 Professional career

 Montreal Expos

 Grudzielanek was originally drafted by the New York Mets in the 17th round of the 1989 MLB Draft but did not sign.
 He was then drafted in the 11th round of the 1991 MLB draft by the Montreal Expos and signed on June 11, 1991.

 In 1994, with the Double-A Harrisburg Senators he hit .322 in 122 games and was rewarded by being selected as a Double-A All-Star, Eastern League Most Valuable Player, and Expos Minor league player of the year.

 He made his Major League debut on April 28, 1995, with the Expos against the Chicago Cubs, striking out as a pinch hitter against Mike Walker.
 He made his first start (at second base) the following day but did not record his first major league hit (a double) until May 4 against New York Mets relief pitcher Mike Remlinger.
 His first career home run came on May 16, 1995, against Kevin Jarvis of the Cincinnati Reds.
 He appeared in 78 games that season, hitting .245.

 In 1996, Grudzielanek hit .306 in 153 games and was selected to appear in the 1996 Major League Baseball All-Star Game for his only appearance in the Mid-Summer Classic.
-In the All-Star game, he ground out in his lone at-bat against Roberto Hernandez.
+In the All-Star game, he grounded out in his lone at-bat against Roberto Hernandez.
 In 1997, he led the majors with 54 doubles.

 He hit .281 in 492 games for the Expos over four seasons.